-There are various signs and symptoms associated with a root canal infection, including constant toothache, lingering sensitivity, discharge or drainage from the tooth, discoloration and swelling of the gums.
+There are various signs and symptoms associated with a root canal system infection, including constant toothache, lingering sensitivity, discharge or drainage from the tooth, discoloration and swelling of the gums.*

 Do You Need a Root Canal?